Yale University

 FUNDING PRIORITIES

-For funding categories 1 and 2, we strongly encourage consistency with CIRA’s aims, namely:
+Funding Category 1: We strongly encourage consistency with CIRA's aims, namely:

 • Research into reducing HIV disparities and/or promoting status neutral HIV-related care.